Hi everyone! This is a story about taking naps. What would you do if you could start your nap over again?

 Purpose: To feel everything; to be whole.

-And with that, I commence.
-Commence a process of removing completeness; commence a process of covering up visibility – to reveal something different.
-I utilize a very special skill set yet to be discovered…
+And with that, I commenced.
+Commenced a process of removing completeness; commenced a process of covering up visibility – to reveal something different.
+I utilized a very special skill set that I have discovered and use fervently today.

 What is this very special skill set you ask?